Seven Factors that Influenced the Sabbath in the Early Church (Part 4 of 4)

 by Kelly McDonald, Jr.

 The last factor that influenced the Sabbath was the relationship between Roman Emperors and Roman Bishops.
 Beginning with the time of Constantine, the Roman Church became intertwined with the Roman Empire.
 Constantine de facto made the Roman Church an institution of the state.
-In return for the support, Roman Emperors starting with Constantine codified Roman Church practices as law.
+Roman Emperors starting with Constantine codified Roman Church practices as law and even tried to influence them.

 In 321 AD, Constantine ruled that people could leave property to the Roman Church upon death (CT: 16.2.4).
 In 326 AD, he passed a law that granted the Roman Church special privileges.
 All other Christian groups were not allowed these privileges and were bound to public service (CT: 16.5.1).
 He regulated the number of clergy in Christianity (CT: 16.2.6 [326 AD]).
 Secular judges were even required to enforce the decisions of Christian Bishops (CS: 1 [333 AD]).